Erfurt: Since 1815

 During World War II, Erfurt experienced more than 27 British and American air raids, about 1600 civilians died.
-Bombed as a target of the Oil Campaign of World War II, Erfurt suffered only limited damage and was captured on 12 April 1945, by the US 80th Infantry Division.
+Bombed as a target of the Oil Campaign of World War II, Erfurt suffered only limited damage and was captured on 12 April 1945, by the U.S. 80th Infantry Division.
 On 3 July, American troops left the city, which then became part of the Soviet Zone of Occupation and eventually of the German Democratic Republic (East Germany).
 In 1948, Erfurt became the capital of Thuringia, replacing Weimar.
 In 1952, the Länder in the GDR were dissolved in favour of centralization under the new socialist government.
 Erfurt then became the capital of a new "Bezirk" (district).
 In 1953, the Hochschule of education was founded, followed by the Hochschule of medicine in 1954, the first academic institutions in Erfurt since the closing of the university in 1816.

 On 19 March 1970, the East and West German heads of government Willi Stoph and Willy Brandt met in Erfurt, the first such meeting since the division of Germany.
 During the 1970s and 1980s, as the economic situation in GDR worsened, many old buildings in city centre decayed, while the government fought against the housing shortage by building large Plattenbau settlements in the periphery.
 The Peaceful Revolution of 1989/1990 led to German reunification.